Cork and kerry, Ireland

 What is an All-Day Elopement Like?

 Let’s bust some myths real quick before we get any further.
 For starters, just because your micro wedding or elopement doesn’t have a lot of guests doesn’t mean your photographer is going to be up in your face for 12 hours straight.
 It’s not an elaborate photo shoot that requires model-level stamina and an infinite variety of complicated poses.
-Especially with my style of photography, your day is going to be structured around what you and your partner want, not what I’d like in my portfolio.
+Especially with my style of photography and the way I plan elopements, your day is going to be structured around what you and your partner want, not what I’d like in my portfolio.
 I’m here to document what your elopement looks and feels like, not control it.

 Another myth is that you either have to follow the strict, traditional timeline, or you’ll run out of “things to do.”
 Plenty of couples borrow from traditional wedding days, and that is perfectly fine!
 Getting ready is a universal thing, as are a ceremony and a celebration.
 You can stick to this timeline if that’s what you’re into, but you don’t have to.
 One of the (many) beautiful things about eloping is the freedom to do whatever you feel like doing.
 And I’m kind of an enabler on that front, so…no worries there.